 15. Celtic Bun

 This look is actually three loosely braided buns (left, middle, right) linked to each other with pins.
-To recreate, split hair into three sections and braid each halfway, then coiling each braid to form a circle.
+To recreate, split the hair into three sections and braid each halfway, then coiling each braid to form a circle.
 Pin the loose ends together for that knotted look.

 16. Curly Dutch

-On your hairline, create a Dutch braid (split hair into three slivers, then cross the side sections under the middle).
+On your hairline, create a Dutch braid (split the hair into three slivers, then cross the side sections under the middle).
 Stop when you reach the ear and pin.
 Next, gently tug or pancake only the upper part of the chain for a faux “curly” effect, then curl the rest of your hair to finish.

 17. Dutch Pigtails with Bump